Severin na Kupi: Vranjican period

 In 1852, Agneza married Josip Marojčić, a captain who until 1848 had served under the command of Laval Nugent von Westmeath, owner of the nearby Bosiljevo castle.

+In 1856, Josip returned to Severin from his studies in Zagreb and Prague.

 Fran Kurelac finished his manuscript for his book Recimo koju in Severin in 1859 while staying with Josip Vranjican, who met Kurelac while the latter travelling from Zagreb to Rijeka and offered him lodgings until he could finish the book, and eventually paid for its publication.
 Kurelac wrote the book's dedication under the old linden tree on the castle grounds.

 He participated in the 1860-1861 Ban conference, and was re-elected in the 1861 Croatian parliamentary election, joining the Independent National Party in 1863.
 It was around the time of the Ban conference that Rudolf Strohal, future historian of Severin, saw Ambroz several times when his father drove him there during official inspections as an engineer of the Lujzijana.
 On one of those occasions, Ambroz asked Strohal's father to draw up a draft for him.
 Strohal last saw Emanuel when the latter visited the former's father in Stative during his unuccessful challenge of Mate Sladović in the electoral race for representative of Netretić.

 In 1861, Josip "Josef, Peppi" (1831-1866) son of Ambroz, a University of Prague graduate, was made the Grand Judge (veliki sudac) of Severinski kotar.
 Josip would also join the Imperial Council (1861), represent the Modrušpotočki kotar in the Croatian Parliament (1861, 1865-1866), and participate in the Croatian regnicolar deputation during the Croatian–Hungarian Settlement (1866).

 Also in 1861 (6.2.), the catacomb of the Sv.
 Florijana chapel on the castle grounds, dedicated to Saint Florian, was completed by mason R.L.

+In 1862, as Grand Judge of Severin, Josip Vranjican was responsible for putting down the peasant revolt against Graf Laval Nugent von Westmeath in Bosiljevo.

 In 1864, a rinderpest outbreak in Bosanci and Kasuni caused the Lujzijana to be closed to horned traffic for 21 days in December.

 Ambroz Vranjican was an important donor during the foundation of the Yugoslav Academy of Sciences and Arts in 1866.

-After the unexpected death of Josip Vranjican in 1866, Radoslav Lopašić was selected to replace him as Grand Judge of the Severinski kotar.
-Ambroz Vranjican himself died of a stroke on 12 July 1870 in Bad Ragaz.
+After the unexpected death of Josip Vranjican by illness at the castle in 1866, Radoslav Lopašić was selected to replace him as Grand Judge of the Severinski kotar.
+Ambroz Vranjican inherited the castle, and he himself died of a stroke on 12 July 1870 in Bad Ragaz.
 His body was transported to Severin, where his remains were interre in Sv.
 Florijana.